 It's not like Lewandowski saves his best performances for the red of Bayern, either.

 The Poland captain became the first player in history to score 16 goals in a single FIFA World Cup European qualifying campaign en route to Russia 2018, and struck six times in 10 Euro 2020 qualifiers.
-His last of two career goals across three major tournaments to date fell in Poland's penalty shoot-out defeat to eventual winners Portugal in the Euro 2016 quarter-finals, but that was before the reigning FIFA Best Player started scoring at least 40 club goals per season.
+His last of two career goals across three major tournaments prior to Euro 2020 to date fell in Poland's penalty shoot-out defeat to eventual winners Portugal in the Euro 2016 quarter-finals, but that was before the reigning FIFA Best Player started scoring at least 40 club goals per season.

 Further strengthening the case for LewanGOALski, Poland tend to play the 4-2-3-1 formation he feeds off at Bayern, and he is his country's designated penalty and free-kick taker.
 His record from the spot is 62 scored, five missed.